omnetpp/omnetpp/ui/org.omnetpp.cdt/templating-readme.txt

   addProjectReference
                 True or false; defaults to true.
-If true, the template's project will be added to the referenced projects list of the new project. nontemplates  Space-separated list of non-template files or folders; those files won't get copied over to the new project.
+If true, the template's project will be added to the referenced projects list of the new project. nontemplates  Comma-separated list of non-template files or folders; those files won't get copied over to the new project.
 Wildcards are NOT accepted.
-                The template.properties file and custom wizard page files automatically count as nontemplates, so they don't have to be listed. optionalFiles Space-separated list of files that should be suppressed (i.e. not created) if they would be empty after template processing.
+                The template.properties file and custom wizard page files automatically count as nontemplates, so they don't have to be listed. optionalFiles Comma-separated list of files that should be suppressed (i.e. not created) if they would be empty after template processing.
                 Wildcards are NOT accepted.
   sourceFolders
-                C++ source folders to be created and configured.
+                Comma-separated list of C++ source folders to be created and configured.
 By default, none. nedSourceFolders
-                NED source folders to be created and configured.
-By default, none.
+                Comma-separated list of NED source folders to be created and configured.
+By default, none. makemakeOptions
+                Comma-separated list of items in the syntax "folder:options";
+                it sets opp_makemake options for the given folders.
+No default.

 The following properties can be used to define custom pages in the wizard. <i> is an integer page ID; their ordering defines the order of wizard pages.